Aegis of Valor Fist of the Heavens Crusader Speed Farming Variation

 Both Darklight and

-required legendary effects in the build, and stay locked in the weapon and armor
+legendary effects in the build, and stay locked in the weapon and armor Cube

 You have some flexibility in your jewelry Cube slot, but our recommendation

-(especially when trying to maximize mobility) is to use
+(especially when trying to maximize the uptime of valuable buffs like

 The Kanai's Cube can be used for much more than simply extracting Legendary powers from items.
 Please refer to our Kanai's Cube guide for more information.